 - This involves an initial meeting to discuss learning, educational, performance, and/or developmental concerns.
 This provides an opportunity for the psychologist to clearly understand why the assessment is being sought and what its purpose is.
 This session will last approximately 60-90 minutes.
 This initial meeting is essential for planning the assessment and tailoring it to explore the relevant issues and concerns.

-- Where appropriate and where consent is provided, additional information will be acquired from relevant sources such as parent and teacher questionnaires, past assessments, school reports, and correspondence from referring professionals.
+- Where appropriate and where consent is provided, additional information will be acquired from relevant sources such as parent or teacher questionnaires, past assessments, school reports, or correspondence from referring professionals.

 - Between one and three assessment sessions will be conducted.
 Each session will last approximately 90-180 minutes.